Who we are

 Responsible for: Maintaining the website, social media and branding for the organisation and helping to promote the work of Tai Pawb.
 Stewart will also co-ordinate external and internal communications to ensure consistent messaging across all platforms.

-Experience and Interests: Stewart has worked in third sector communications for a number of years, with broad experience of equality issues.
-A keen runner, he also helps to organise a local club.
+Experience and Interests: Stewart has worked in third sector communications for a number of years, with a broad experience of equality issues.
+A keen runner, he also sits on the committee and, inevitably, coordinates the comms for a local running club.

 Tai Pawb Associates